sydasif/ansible-networking-lab/README.md

 **Powerful and Flexible:** Ansible has powerful features that enable you to model even the most complex IT workflow.

 **Efficient:** No extra software on your server, means more resources for your applications.

+## Getting Started with Ansible for Network Automation

+Ansible modules support a wide range of vendors, device types, and actions, so you can manage your entire network with a single automation tool.

 ## Ansible component